ericfortis/aot-fetch-demo/README.md

 That file generates the Link header payload for the initial data from the API, but also for preloading static assets.
-In that example, `crossorigin` is empty, which is required for preloading fetch requests, but it doesn’t have `use-credentials` because is just a localhost app, which has no session cookie.
+In that example, `crossorigin` is empty, which is required for preloading fetch requests, but it doesn’t have `use-credentials` because it’s just a localhost app, which has no session cookie.

 ## Option 2: Server-Side Include (SSI) critical data
-When serving the html document, you could stream it in two parts.
+When serving the HTML document, you could stream it in two parts.
 The document as is, and a second chunk with e.g., the JSON payload in a script tag.
 Then, on the client, [option2/spa.js](option2/spa.js), we subscribe to an event that is triggered when the data is loaded.